algorithmiaio/api-docs/source/includes/_data.md

 ```

 If you are using the Data URI from inside Algorithmia, you can also use a simplified form of the URI.
 This simplified version will infer the algorithm when it is being called so that you don't have to specify the author and algorithm name.

-## more

-potential "why" questions about the Data api:

-* why should I use this instead of saving stuff myself on my own storage?
-* what is an algorithm outputs to data:// do I have to use the data api?
-* is there a usage fee for data